 - Pour into jars.
 Either a large one just for you or small individual ones that can be gifted to friends and family!

 - Let it sit.
 While it’s technically ready to drink right away, age it for at least two weeks, if not longer!

-The key to quality homemade eggnog is using quality eggs.
-I like to buy a free-range organic egg when it’s going to be left raw in a recipe.
+The key to delicious homemade eggnog is using quality eggs.
+I like to buy a free-range, organic egg when it’s going to be left raw in a recipe.
 It’s also important to properly separate the yolks from the whites to get the right consistency.
 Here’s how:

 - Crack the egg.
-By gently tapping the center of the egg on a hard surface.
+By gently tapping the center of the egg on a hard surface such as a table.